jbcodeforce/ML-studies/docs/coding/langchain.md

 To map the tools to OpenAI function call there is a module called: `from langchain_core.utils.function_calling import convert_to_openai_function`.

 It may be interesting to use embeddings to do tool selection before calling LLM.
-[See this code agent_wt_tool_retrieval.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/openAI/agent_wt_tool_retrieval.py) The approach is to dynamically select the N tools we want at run time.
+[See this code agent_wt_tool_retrieval.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/openAI/agent_wt_tool_retrieval.py) The approach is to dynamically select the N tools we want at run time, without having to pass all the tool definitions within the context window.
 It uses a vector store to create embeddings for each tool description.

 ### How to